NicholasBly/PrivateInternetAccess-WiFi-disable-on-boot/README.md

 # PrivateInternetAccess-WiFi-disable-on-boot

-This script automates the process of connecting to a VPN (specifically Private Internet Access) before enabling WiFi on Windows startup.
+This script automates the process of connecting to a VPN (specifically Private Internet Access) before enabling WiFi or Ethernet on Windows startup.
 It ensures that your internet connection is always protected by your VPN.

 ## Features